revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-54. Tell me about the joins in SQL and its types.
+54. Tell me about the joins in SQL and their types.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

 > Joins, in SQL, are useful to combine records of two or more different tables.
-> We have various types of join like:
+> We have various types of joins like:
-> - Inner Join: After join, it returns matching rows of both the tables only.
+> - Inner Join: After join, it returns matching rows of both tables only.
-> - Outer Join: After join, it returns matching rows of both the tables plus leftout rows of left table and right table.
+> - Outer Join: After join, it returns matching rows of both the tables plus left out rows of left table and right table.
-> - left Join: It returns matching rows of both the tables plus leftout rows from left table.
+> - left Join: It returns matching rows of both the tables plus left out rows from the left table.
-> - right Join: It returns matching rows of both the tables plus leftout rows from right table.
+> - right Join: It returns matching rows of both the tables plus left out rows from the right table.

 </details>